How to Find Your Student Loan Account Number

 Identifying Lenders

-It might surprise you to learn that federal student loans aren’t directly administered by the government.
-While the government is the lender, these loans are administered by a variety of loan servicers that take on administrative tasks such as sending bills to borrowers, creating repayment plans, and consolidating loans.
+Federal student loans aren’t directly administered by the government.
+While the government is the lender, these loans are managed by a variety of loan servicers that take on administrative tasks such as sending bills to borrowers, creating repayment plans, and consolidating loans.

-It’s important to know which institutions are overseeing your loans so you know where to make payments, which website to go to, who to call with questions, as well as who to reach out to if you need to discuss an alternative payment plan.
+It’s important to know which servicers are overseeing your loans so you know where to send payments and who to reach out to if you have questions or need to discuss an alternative payment plan.

 The U.S. Department of Education assigns loan to these companies: